Johnny Broaca: Biography

-After working on the home front in World War II, Broaca spent most of the rest of his life as a common laborer on road construction crews.
+After working on the home front in World War II, Broaca spent most of the rest of his life as a common laborer on road construction crews in and around Lawrence, walking almost everywhere that was within reasonable walking distance.
 His coworkers learned early on never to ask him about baseball.
-He died in 1985, having not spoken to his son in almost half a century even though he lived only 25 miles away.
+He died in 1985, having not spoken to his son, Peter, in almost half a century even though Peter lived in Boston's South End, only 25 miles away.